jhuapl-bio/taxtriage/docs/README-docs.md

   If a change is deployed but not visible, check for a stale asset before assuming the deploy failed.
-- **The request entry points are version-gated.** It appears only when the docs version is not a numbered `X.Y.Z` release — so `latest`, PR previews and local `mkdocs serve` show it, frozen releases do not.
+- **The request entry points are version-gated.** It appears only when the docs version is not a numbered `X.Y.Z` release — so `stable`, PR previews and local `mkdocs serve` show it, frozen releases do not.
 Gating lives in `pathogen_table.js` (`IS_CURRENT`), not in the build, so there is one place to change it.
 It targets `.github/ISSUE_TEMPLATE/add_organism.yml`, whose fields